 Scotland's Education System

-Scottish schools and universities are quite different from those found in other parts of the United Kingdom.
-Scotland has a long history of distinctive, good quality education and institutions such as the School of St Andrews have become world famous for the age-old role that they have played in the history of premier Scottish Education.
+Scotland has a long history of distinctive, good quality education and institutions such as the School of St Andrews have become world famous for the age-old role that they have played in the history of premier education.
 Education really started to take the shape of a formalized system in Scotland during the medieval period when Roman Catholic churches organized schooling in the country.
-Although times have changed and the majority of churches today are inter-denominational a number of Roman Catholic schools still exist in Scotland.
+Although times have changed and the majority of schools today are inter-denominational a number of Roman Catholic schools still exist in Scotland.

 The average child may start primary school between the ages of four and a half or five and a half years.
 Those older than three, but younger than four and a half, usually attend nursery school.
 At the age of eleven or twelve they will start secondary school of which the first four years is compulsory.
 In secondary school pupils may write exams on as many as eight different subjects and they also have to perform two hours of physical education a week.
 After the completion of standard grade, many students continue to study for Access, Intermediate or Higher Grade exams which will enable them to enroll in a university.